 “I am a great lover of both albums and the tangibility of records,” Beatie explains.
 “One of my favorite things growing up was reading records like books, opening them up and entering into the world of the artist, and I wanted to create that same feeling with my NFC Album Deck.
 The intention behind the design was to create a modern twist on the vinyl that would preserve some of the elements I love most about records – the lyrics, artwork, look and feel – while making it exciting and engaging for our digital age, achieved by the ‘smart’ paper angle.”

 So is this the future of recorded music?
 Probably not.
 But is it a bold experiment, rife with potential, in blending our paper and digital worlds?
 Absolutely.
-And you absolutely don’t want to miss our PRO Tip exploring the creation of the Montagu Square NFC album deck in January!
+And you absolutely don’t want to miss our PRO Tip exploring the creation of the Montagu Square NFC album deck!